amollfulleda-cloud/covid19_munqu_model/README.md

 The covid-19 data for Spain is taken from: https://covid19.isciii.es/

+1) FILES:
+- covid19_model.py
+- serie_historica_acumulados.csv: Data downloaded
+- isciii_file:                    Folder containing downloaded data on different days
+- Spain_covid_plots.html:         Example of generated picture

+2) USAGE:
-Usage: from ipython run:
+from a python environment run:

 import covid19_model
 covid19_model.main()

-Original model rakes data on 2020-04-27.
+It is possible to indicate the date of the reported data covid19_model.main("2020-04-26")

+3) KNOWN Issues

+Analysis per region in Spain is not operative.

-Assumption for future data:
+4) Assumption for future data:

 * Simulation is run un end of June
 * Start of quarentene is assumed on 2020-03-16